GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

         kubectl apply -f clusterRole.yaml

-1. Create the Prometheus `configmap` to scrape metrics from apps running in the `GKE` cluster:
+1. Create the Prometheus configuration to scrape metrics from apps running in the `GKE` cluster:

         kubectl apply -f config-map.yaml